schollz/gojot/docs/source/about.rst

 text editor, ``gpg``, and synchronization software like ``git`` or Dropbox.

-*sdees* just makes this solution easier to attain.
+*jot* just makes this solution easier to attain.
-*sdees* is a single executable file with the text-editor and ``gpg`` bulit-in, compatible with all major OS/architectures.
+*jot* is a single executable file with the text-editor and ``gpg`` bulit-in, compatible with all major OS/architectures.
 The only system requirement is the installation of a DVCS, ``git``, which is easy to get on any system.
-The other benefit of *sdees* is that it will automatically combine all the time-stamped entries so it appears that you are editing a single document, and it will also resolve merges that can occur if you edit the same entry offline on two computers.
+The other benefit of *jot* is that it will automatically combine all the time-stamped entries so it appears that you are editing a single document, and it will also resolve merges that can occur if you edit the same entry offline on two computers.

-How *sdees* works
+How *jot* works
 --------------------

-When *sdees* starts for the first time it will request a ``git`` repository which can be `local or remote`_.
-Then *sdees* provides an option to write text using the editor of choice into a new *entry*.
+When *jot* starts for the first time it will request a ``git`` repository which can be `local or remote`_.
+Then *jot* provides an option to write text using the editor of choice into a new *entry*.
 Each new entry is inserted into a new orphan branch in the supplied ``git`` repository.
 The benefit of placing each entry into its own orphan branch is that merge collisions are avoided after creating new entries on different machines.
-Thus, *sdees* makes it perfectly safe to make *new* entries without internet access.
+Thus, *jot* makes it perfectly safe to make *new* entries without internet access.

 The combination of entries be displayed as a *document*.
 The document is